hhkaos/awesome-arcgis/README.md

 > Please [feel free to help us](#contributions) to improve this page.

-# Awesome list for ArcGIS Developers
+# Awesome list for ArcGIS Developers and Users

-Awesome resource list for ArcGIS Developers ([why we started this project?](./about/README.md))
+Awesome resource list of ArcGIS  ([why we started this project?](./about/README.md))

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->